Categories: Book ReviewsSponsored

 Do you have a fixed mindset or a growth mindset?
 How often do you allow yourself room to explore possible options for your goals?

-I pass this challenge on you to.
+I pass this challenge on to you.
 Anytime you catch yourself saying that you don’t have enough money or that you can’t do something that you admire, add the word yet to the end of that statement.
 Let’s see what happens.

 What’s your reason for living?